RupenderT/TypeScript-AutoSqlServerApi/README.md

-AutoSqlServerApi work with Asp.Net Core .net 5.0 and above.
-AutoSqlServerApi can create CRUD Api for your Sql Server by just adding a middleware in your Startup.
+AutoDotNetCoreApi work with Asp.Net Core .net 5.0 and above.
+AutoDotNetCoreApi can create CRUD Api for your Sql Server by just adding a middleware in your Startup.
 # Installation:
-##### Install AutoSqlServerApi Nuget package in your asp.net core application then Add Middleware in Startup file.
+##### Install AutoDotNetCoreApi Nuget package in your asp.net core application then Add Middleware in Startup file.

-        app.UseAutoSqlServerApi<MyAppDbContext>("/api/values","SqlUser");
+        app.UseAutoDotNetCoreApi<MyAppDbContext>("/api/values",true,"SqlUser");

-        Following is the full signature for the UseAutoSqlServerApi Middleware.
+ Following is the full signature for the UseAutoDotNetCoreApi Middleware.
-        UseAutoSqlServerApi<T>(ApiPath,Role);
+ UseAutoDotNetCoreApi<T>(ApiPath,AuthticationRequired,Role);

    - T: T is type of Microsoft.EntityFrameworkCore.DbContext
+   - AuthticationRequired: Is Autitication Required by the client to access the api.
-   - ApiPath: this path will be used by AutoSqlServerApi every request to this path    will going to  be handled by UseAutoSqlServerApi.
+   - ApiPath: this path will be used by AutoDotNetCoreApi every request to this path    will going to  be handled by UseAutoDotNetCoreApi.

 If your are using http://example.com for your application then by giving ApiPath="/api/values" api path is going to be: http://example.com/api/values/